 \section{Abstract}

 Alice and Bob want to know if two strings of length $n$ are almost equal.
-That is, do they differ on \textit{at most} $a$ bits?
+That is, do the strings differ on \textit{at most} $a$ bits?
 Let $0\le a\le n-1$.
-We show that any deterministic protocol, as well as any error-free quantum protocol ($C^*$ version), for this problem requires at least $n-2$ bits of communication.
-We show the same bounds for the problem of determining if two strings differ in \textit{exactly} $a$ bits.
-We also prove a lower bound of $n/2-1$ for error-free $Q^*$ quantum protocols.
+We show (1) any deterministic protocol -- as well as any error-free quantum protocol ($C^*$ version) -- for this problem requires at least $n-2$ bits of communication, and (2) a lower bound of $n/2-1$ for error-free $Q^*$ quantum protocols.
+We also show the same results for determining if two strings differ in \textit{exactly} $a$ bits.
 Our results are obtained by lower-bounding the ranks of the appropriate matrices.